 Carrier-limited addresses are destination addresses that can only use certain carrier services.
 Examples of these addresses include PO Boxes, military bases, prisons, etc.

-For instance, PO Box addresses cannot be delivered to by non-USPS services like UPS and we therefore have to send using a service that leverages USPS as the final mile delivery service.
+For instance, PO Box addresses cannot be delivered to by non-USPS services like UPS and us, therefore, have to send using a service that leverages USPS as the final mile delivery service.

 How does this impact your pricing?